oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.7.2 Restart process
 Restarts a process.
 A 'process' Target MUST contain at least one property.

+OpenC2 Consumers that receive 'restart process' commands
+* but the Command Target does not contain at least one property
+    * MUST NOT respond with status code OK/200
+    * SHOULD respond with status code 400
+    * MAY respond with status code 500
+    * SHOULD respond with 'Process Target does not have any properties populated' in the status text
+* but cannot access the process specified by the populated propertie(s)
+    * MUST respond with status code 500
+    * SHOULD respond with 'cannot access process' in the status text

 ### 2.3.8 Set
 OpenC2 Consumers that receive a 'set' Command: